MuhammedZohaib/My-Second-Brain/JavaScript/JavaScript.md

 ```

-# ----console.time()----
+# `console.time`

-Starts a timer which you can use to track how long an operation takes for a synchronus function.
+Starts a timer which you can use to track how long an operation takes for a synchronous function.

 ```JS
 	console.time(`Response Time`);